Middle Swan - Herne Hill

 What types of infrastructure projects are impacting the Middle Swan - Herne Hill SA2?

-Infrastructure development impacting the Middle Swan - Herne Hill SA2 spans multiple sectors including Residential Development, Education & Training, and Precincts & Urban Renewal, among others.
+Infrastructure development impacting the Middle Swan - Herne Hill SA2 spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Education & Training, among others.

 What is the scale of infrastructure investment impacting the Middle Swan - Herne Hill SA2?